When Japan launched its devastating attack on Pearl Harbour, the United States – and indeed the world – entered a state of shock.

 The Nisei soldiers were often relentless in their attempts to take enemy positions and their courage in battle cannot be understated – they truly were a magnificent fighting unit.

 Their rescue of the famed ‘Lost Battalion’ earned them further recognition as ferocious fighters.
-While under intense artillery and machine gun fire, men of the 442nd are famed to have charged their German counterparts in a frenzied affair that routed the enemy.
+While under intense artillery and machine-gun fire, men of the 442nd are famed to have charged their German counterparts in a frenzied affair that routed the enemy.

 Discovering the Horror of Nazism

-In heartbreaking and bizarre event later in the war, the 442nd was among the first units to discover the Dachau concentration camp.
+In a heartbreaking and bizarre event later in the war, the 442nd was among the first units to discover the Dachau concentration camp.
 In a famous interview after the war, a survivor of the camps recalls encountering the Nisei.

 16-year old Janina Cywinska was left for dead when camp guards abandoned their stations in April, 1945.
 When rescue arrived, it seems she did not realise that they were in fact American soldiers, instead mistaking them for Imperial Japanese soldiers, who she assumed had now won the war.

 “When I looked at him, he was a little Japanese man.